Today you are You, that is truer than true. There is no one alive who is You-er than You.

 Maintaining a healthy lifestyle is crucial to ensuring children’s physical and mental wellbeing.
 From initially exploring ideas around healthy eating and recognising the value of regular exercise; children in EYFS and Key Stage 1 develop their understanding further by looking at the importance of personal hygiene.
 Throughout Key Stage 2, children continue to develop this knowledge further by considering how to maintain a healthy mind as well as a healthy body.
 Upper Key Stage 2 children are also given guidance on how to appreciate physical and emotional changes experienced in puberty.

 Children are asked to consider future career aspirations and show an understanding of the importance of managing finances correctly.
-Our work with Skills Builder supports all children to have high aspirations and endeavors to fulfill their RSE potential and ‘aim high’
+Our work with Skills Builder supports all children to have high aspirations and endeavors to fulfill their individual potentials and ‘aim high’

 Finally, a Longlands’ child’s PSHE/RSE learning looks to embed an understanding of the wider world.
 From their very first days, the children are encouraged to be tolerant and respectful and recognise and value the diversity and individuality of everyone.
 Our children are also taught to show an awareness of the responsibility we as people have in protecting the environment and the impact our actions can have on the planet.
 We encourage our children to think about local and global issues and how they can make a positive change.
 Continuing these themes into the later years, children develop a greater understanding of the value of tolerance and the importance this has alongside other British values that reflect the 21st century country that we live in.